Martin1887/camaLESS/README.md

 - dbName: Database name, it must be unique for your application A good practice is using the name of your application followed by '_camaLESSdb'.

 - less: LESS object.
 You must import and declare less.js before calling this function.
+Optional if useCssVars.

 - types: Array of strings.
 Types of color themes in your application.
 You can have more than one theme type, for instance, you may have a theme for the main content, another theme for the menu, another theme for reader and another theme for dialogs.